boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ### Show Background Image

-This allows you to set the **background image** for the column chart widget.
+This feature allows you to set the **background image** for the column chart widget.

 ### Background Color